-Zakah is one of the five pillars of Islam and is a duty performed on a regular basis.
-Zakah is not an option it is a compulsory act for all Muslims.
+Zakah is one of the five pillars of Islam and is a duty carried out on a regular basis by Muslims.
+Zakah is not an optional duty, it is a compulsory act for all Muslims.
 It is a contribution paid once a year on savings of two and a half percent.
 This giving is to “cleanse” your money and possessions from excessive desire for them or greed.
 The idea is, that by giving this money you learn not to place too much importance on material wealth (cash and possessions).

 Zakah provides us with the opportunity of sharing our excess wealth with those less fortunate than ourselves.
 In fact we and our wealth belong to Allah.
 He is the real owner and we are merely the trustees of His wealth.
 We do our duty as trustees if we pay Zakah as an obligatory part of Ibadah.